-In 1941, Greece had a total population of about 7,370,000 inhabitants; up to 80,000 of them were Jews.
-While Jewish communities existed in at least two dozen cities, the biggest one was in Thessaloniki, numbering up to 55,000 people.
+In 1941, Greece had a total population of approximately 7,370,000 inhabitants, up to 80,000 of whom were Jews.
+While there were Jewish communities in at least two dozen cities, the biggest one was in Thessaloniki, which totalled some 55,000 people.
 On 11 July 1942, all male Jews between 18 and 45 years old were gathered in one of the city’s squares and beaten and humiliated for hours.
 After their registration, thousands of them were subjected to forced labour.
 Three months later, after the payment of a huge ransom, they were released.
 In February 1943, the Jews were obliged to wear the Yellow Star and forced to move into two ghetto areas.
 Between March and August of that year, up to 46,000 Jews were deported to Auschwitz-Birkenau, where most of them were murdered upon arrival.
-In the Italian occupational zone, the Jews enjoyed relative safety until the Italian surrender to the Allies in September 1943.
-After the Germans took control over the Italian zone, almost all its Jews were also deported to Auschwitz-Birkenau.
+In the Italian zone, the Jews lived in relative safety until the Italian surrender to the Allies in September 1943.
+After the Germans took control of the Italian zone, almost all its Jews were also deported to Auschwitz-Birkenau.
 The Jews from the territories under Bulgarian administration were deported to Treblinka in March 1943 following a Bulgarian-German agreement signed a month earlier.
-In total, less than twenty percent of the Greek Jews survived the Holocaust, with the highest percentage of victims in Thessaloniki and the Bulgarian occupational zone.
+In total, less than twenty percent of the Greek Jews survived the Holocaust, with the highest percentage of victims from Thessaloniki and the Bulgarian occupation zone.

 In Greece, the General State Archives (GSA) are responsible for the preservation and promotion of Greek archival materials.
 Created in 1914 and controlled by the Ministry of National Education and Religious Affairs, they now consist of a central service, 47 regional services and 16 local archives.
 The legal framework for them was laid down in 1946/1991.
 As in most countries, there are laws on the protection of individuals with regard to the processing of personal and sensitive data (1991, 1997), and records may be restricted for a period of 30 years.
 In addition to the state archives, there are also collections in private archives and museums.